• Skip to primary navigation

 1. Do Your Homework

 The paleo diet is not something you can just decide to start tomorrow.
 You can attempt to do it, but I know from experience that changing to the paleo diet requires a total lifestyle adjustment.
-If you don't do your homework ahead of time and gather the tools, recipes, food items, and resources you need it is highly unlikely that you will succeed.
-And I want you to succeed!
+If you don't do your homework ahead of time and gather the tools, recipes, food items, and resources you will need, it is highly unlikely that you will succeed.

 Now, there are many paleo resources out there that I found extremely helpful when I first changed my diet.
 I created a list of my favourite informational books and cookbooks for you so that you can easily prepare yourself ahead of time.